blakeblackshear/frigate/docs/docs/configuration/reference.md

       user: admin
       # Optional: password for login.
       password: admin
-      # Optional: Ignores time synchronization mismatchs between the camera and the server during authentication.
+      # Optional: Ignores time synchronization mismatches between the camera and the server during authentication.
       # Using NTP on both ends is recommended and this should only be set to True in a "safe" environment due to the security risk it represents.
       ignore_time_mismatch: False
       # Optional: PTZ camera object autotracking.
 Keeps a moving object in